ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-11-20-epa-gears-blog-post.md

 ***

-The Environmental Protection Agency (EPA) Region 5 Air and Radiation Division Team was recognized with a 2019 Gears of Government Award for their metric-driven methods, signature visual management tool, and implementation of lean management practices that drove significant process improvement.
+The EPA Region 5 Air and Radiation Division Team was recognized with a 2019 Gears of Government Award for their metric-driven methods, signature visual management tool, and implementation of lean management practices that drove significant process improvement.

 As a result of the process improvement, the team eliminated 13 steps in the issuance process for non-controversial permits.
 The issuance period for routine Clean Air Act Title V operating permits dropped from 389 days to 142 days, while Part 49 construction permit issuance fell dramatically from 403 days to 73 days.